 Our challenge?
 To increase the appeal of the event to students.

-Young people have a lot of negative emotions surrounding employment and career choices – anxiety, confusion, stress, frustration etc. Combined with the cultural bias against Vocational Education often held by their parents’ generation, young people are not being exposed to all the options available to them.
+Young people have a lot of negative emotions surrounding employment and career choices – anxiety, confusion, stress, frustration etc. Along with the cultural bias against Vocational Education often held by their parents’ generation, young people are not being properly educated on all the options available to them.

 Gaby Ware, 2017 Skillaroo, Hairdressing